-Obituary: Seattle civil-rights leader Rev. McKinney, 91, worked for equality nationwide
+Seattle civil-rights leader Rev. Dr. Samuel B. McKinney dies at 91

-Rev. Samuel B. McKinney, pastor emeritus of Mount Zion Baptist Church in Seattle, had an influence that went far beyond the walls of his church.
+The Rev. Dr. Samuel B. McKinney, pastor emeritus of Mount Zion Baptist Church in Seattle, had an influence that went far beyond the walls of his church.

-Rev. Samuel B. McKinney, the pre-eminent Seattle civil-rights leader and 40-year pastor of the Central Area’s Mount Zion Baptist Church, has died Saturday at the age of 91 at an assisted-living center in Seattle.
+The Rev. Dr. Samuel B. McKinney, the pre-eminent Seattle civil-rights leader and 40-year pastor of the Central Area’s Mount Zion Baptist Church, died Saturday at the age of 91 at an assisted-living center in Seattle.

+“He has been a pillar of our community,” said Vivian Phillips, former chair of the Seattle Arts Commission, who was baptized by Dr. McKinney.
+“He always had such a beautiful way about him.
+Not only the bass in his voice, which was stunning, but the beauty of his language and his use of words — the gravity of his speaking, which always made me stand a little bit taller.”

-He helped launch the city’s first black-owned bank after local banks restricted loans to African Americans.
+Dr. McKinney helped launch the city’s first black-owned bank after local banks restricted loans to African Americans.
 He served as an original member of the Seattle Human Rights Commission, which successfully advocated for passage of Seattle’s first fair-housing act.

-In the 1960s he took part in civil-rights demonstrations in Seattle, Alabama and in Washington, D.C.
-And he talked his college classmate, Dr. Martin Luther King Jr., into coming to Seattle in 1961, which would be King’s only visit to the city.

 Most Read Local Stories